mwdossantos/kb-86/docs/week-8-follow-swift-tutorials-and-development.md

 * Support Views
 * Resources
 * Models
+* Assets.xcassets

 Support views will contain all of my views that I will implement in the application.
 Things like a planet item in the list, the planet list itself and for example a custom button.

 The resources folder holds all of my assets such as the planet images and `.JSON` data for them.

 The models folder contains files that hold information about the way I handle data in the application, such as the JSON parser.

+The final folder I will address is the `Assets.xcassets` folder.
+This contains all of the images that don't belong in the resources folder such as the two Jedi's.

 ## Create launch screen